awsdocs/aws-codedeploy-user-guide/doc_source/notification-rule-create.md

    After the **codestar\-notifications\-** prefix,enter a name for the topic, and then choose **Submit**\.
 **Note**
 If you want to use an existing Amazon SNS topic instead of creating a new one, in **Targets**, choose its ARN\.
 Make sure the topic has the appropriate access policy and that the subscriber list contains only those users who are allowed to see information about the deployment application\.
-For more information, see [Configure Existing Amazon SNS Topics for Notifications](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/set-up-sns.html) and [Understanding Notification Contents and Security](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/security.html#security-notifications)\.
+For more information, see [Configure existing Amazon SNS topics for notifications](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/set-up-sns.html) and [Understanding notification contents and security](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/security.html#security-notifications)\.

 1. To finish creating the rule, choose **Submit**\.

 1. You must subscribe users to the Amazon SNS topic for the rule before they can receive notifications\.
-For more information, see [Subscribe Users to Amazon SNS Topics That Are Targets](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/subscribe-users-sns.html)\.
+For more information, see [Subscribe users to Amazon SNS topics that are targets](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/subscribe-users-sns.html)\.
 You can also set up integration between notifications and AWS Chatbot to send notifications to Amazon Chime chatrooms or Slack channels\.
-For more information, see [Configure Integration Between Notifications and AWS Chatbot](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/notifications-chatbot.html)\.<a name="notification-rule-create-cli"></a>
+For more information, see [Configure integration between notifications and AWS Chatbot](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/notifications-chatbot.html)\.<a name="notification-rule-create-cli"></a>

 # To create a notification rule \(AWS CLI\)<a name="notification-rule-create-cli"></a>